The Latest: Evacuations start as barrier fails at Davenport

 DAVENPORT, Iowa (AP) — The Latest on flooding along the Mississippi River (all times local):

 The National Weather Service sent an alert around 4 p.m.
 Tuesday of a flash flood emergency, urging people downtown to immediately seek higher ground.
-Television station KWQC reports public works officials said a temporary barrier had broken and that many people sought shelter on the rooftops.
+Television station KWQC reports public works officials said a temporary barrier had failed and that many people sought shelter on the rooftops.

 The floodwaters have overtaken dozens of vehicles and the first floors of several buildings, and rescue crews could be seen launching boats into the floodwaters to retrieve people stranded by the sudden surge.